 Here are a few considerations when experimenting with each of the above-mentioned KPIs.

 Platforms like Google Analytics allow marketers to access data and gain insights into what’s working and what’s not.
 The KPIs share in this post will help you measure the performance of all your online marketing efforts.
-Leverage the power of Google Analytics by using these KPIs to boost your site’s performance.
+Leverage the power of Google Analytics by using these KPIs, in an automated report, to boost your site’s performance in no time.

 Want to track your Google Analytics KPIs, Adwords metrics, social media strategies and landing page performance all in the same report?